attila-i-szabo/attila-i-szabo.github.io/research/nqs.md

 Neural quantum states have been used successfully for a variety of challenging problems in many-body quantum physics.
 Nevertheless, it is a new method, with many open and challenging tasks to solve in order to bring out its full potential.
-I am interested in solving these problems, as well as exploiting these improvements to solve open problems in condensed-matter physics.
+I am interested in solving these problems, as well as exploiting the improvements to solve open problems in condensed-matter physics.

 ## NQS and the sign problem